Introduction

 -

-Switch the USB-stick to modem mode.
-Use the values obtained from the previous step (
+Switch the USB stick to modem mode.
+Use the vendor (

 v